Transport company: why delaying logistics decisions can cost you money

 Common mistakes and how to avoid them

-Mistake 5: Not having a plan B
+Mistake 5: Not having plan B Solution: define alternatives from the beginning

 • Major changes to production